Conflict Resolution Skills

 A belief that facing conflict head on is the best thing for both sides

 Conflict triggers strong emotions and can lead to hurt feelings, disappointment, and discomfort.
 When handled in an unhealthy manner, it can cause irreparable rifts, resentments, and break-ups.
-But when conflict is resolved in a healthy way, it increases our understanding of one another, builds trust, and strengthens our relationship bonds.
+But when conflict is resolved in a healthy way, it increases your understanding of the other person, builds trust, and strengthens your relationships.

 If you are out of touch with your feelings or so stressed that you can only pay attention to a limited number of emotions, you won’t be able to understand your own needs.
-And, if you don’t understand your own needs, you will have a hard time communicating with others and staying in touch with what's really troubling you.
+This will make it hard to communicate with others and establish what's really troubling you.
 For example, couples often argue about petty differences—the way she hangs the towels, the way he slurps his soup—rather than what is really bothering them.